 #2.
-The Novotel – There are family rooms, indoor and outdoor play areas and a swimming pool at the Novotel in York.
+The Novotel – There are family rooms, indoor and outdoor play areas and a swimming pool at the NNovotel York Centre.
 It is also close to the city centre and the river if you want pop down and feed the ducks.

 Good For – Families looking for somewhere with a swimming pool and within walking distance of York city centre.